 The gross rent multiplier is best used when compared to other gross rent multipliers for similar properties located in the same trade area.
 What this means is that GRMs will be different for different groups of properties in different locations.

+It is also important that the gross rent multiplier calculation is consistent across all comparison properties.
+As mentioned above there could be some variation in how the gross rent multiplier is calculated.
 As such, there is no one magical gross rent multiplier figure that can be used as a rule of thumb.
-Instead, the GRM should be compared to a peer group.
+Instead, the GRM should be compared to a peer group using a consistent methodology.

 Limitations of the Gross Rent Multiplier

 Using the gross rent multiplier is essentially like using revenue for a corporation as a measure of value.
-The problem with this approach is that when you purchase an investment property, your return isn’t based on top line revenue (gross potential income), but rather it’s based on cash flow.
+The problem with this approach is that when you purchase an investment property, your return isn’t based on top line revenue (gross income), but rather it’s based on bottom line cash flow.
+Also, a property can generate ancillary income from sources other than rent such as laundry, vending, billboards, etc. That means the gross rent multiplier won’t always consider all sources of income for a property.

-In other words, without taking into account a property’s operating expenses, appreciation or depreciation of future value, financial leverage or mortgage amortization – it’s simply not possible to estimate your true return on investment.
+In other words, without taking into account a property’s ancillary income, operating expenses, future value, financial leverage or mortgage amortization, it’s simply not possible to estimate your true return on investment.

 Consider the following proforma for a small office building: